-5.18.1.1 For each test duct, a minimum of three identical reference filters shall be maintained by the testing facility solely for initial efficiency testing on a biweekly basis and shall not be exposed to dust loading.
+- 5.18.1.1 For each test duct, a A minimum of three identical reference filters shall be maintained by the testing facility solely for initial efficiency testing on a biweekly basis and shall not be exposed to dust loading.
+It is advisable that these filters be stored in a clean location when not in use.
 The three filters shall be labeled as "primary," "secondary," and "reserve."
 The primary filter shall be checked every two weeks.
-If the filtration efficiency values shift by >5 percentage points for any of the 12 particle sizing channels, the secondary filter shall be tested 31.
-If both the primary and secondary filters show shifts >5 percentage points for any of the 12 particle sizing channels, the particle counter shall be recalibrated or other system maintenance performed as needed (e.g., clean sample lines) to restore the reference filter efficiency test to a <5 percentage point shift.
-The reserve filter shall be used if either the primary or secondary filter becomes unusable (e.g., damaged).

-5.18.1.2 The measured pressure drop across the reference filter shall be within 10% of the reference value.
-If the pressure drop deviates by more than 10%, system maintenance shall be performed to restore the pressure drop to within 10% of the reference value 32 .

-5.18.1.3 The reference filter tests shall be performed at 0.93 m^3/s (1970 cfm).

-5.18.1.4 The filtration efficiency of the reference filters shall pass through 50% efficiency in the particle diameter range of 0.7 to 3.0 μ m and be <30% efficiency at 0.30 to 0.40 μ m and >70% efficiency in the 7.0 to 10.0 μ m range 33.

-5.18.1.5 Immediately after recalibration of the particle counters, retest each of the reference filters (or a new set of reference filters) to establish new filtration efficiency and pressure drop reference values.

-5.18.1.6 When either the primary or secondary filter shows shifts >5 percentage points for any of the 12 particle size ranges and the secondary or reserve filter does not, the primary and/or secondary filter shall be replaced with an identical filter or filters, if available, or a new set of identical reference filters shall be obtained 34 .

-5.18.2 Pressure Drop Across Empty Test Section.
-The pressure drop across the empty test section shall be measured as part of each correlation test performed in accordance with Table 5-2.
-The measured pressure drop across the empty test section shall be less than 8 Pa (0.03 in. of water); system maintenance shall be performed until the pressure drop is below 8 Pa (0.03 in. of water).
+If the filtration efficiency values shift by >5 percentage points for any of the 12 particle sizing channels, the secondary filter shall be tested \$\frac{3+30}{2}\$.
+If both the primary and secondary filters show shifts >5 percentage points for any of the 12 particle sizing channels, the particle counter shall be recalibrated or other system maintenance performed as needed (e.g., maintain/clean sample lines) to restore the reference filter efficiency test result to a <\leq 5 percentage point shift.
+The reserve filter shall be used if either the primary or secondary filter becomes unusable (e.g., damaged). - 5.18.1.2 The measured pressure drop resistance to airflow across the reference filter shall be within 10% of the reference value established at the start of its use.
+If the pressure drop deviates by more than 10%, system maintenance shall be performed to restore the pressure drop resistance to airflow to within 10% of the reference value 3231. - 5.18.1.3 The reference filter tests shall be performed at $0.93 \text{ m}^3/\text{s}$ (1970 cfm). - 5.18.1.4 The filtration efficiency of the reference filters shall pass through 50% efficiency in the particle diameter range of 0.7 to 3.0 μ m and be <30% efficiency at 0.30 to 0.40 μ m and >70% efficiency in the 7.0 to 10.0 μ m range $\frac{3332}{2}$. - 5.18.1.5 Immediately after recalibration of the particle counters, retest each of the reference filters (or a new set of reference filters) to establish new filtration efficiency and pressure drop resistance to airflow reference values. - 5.18.1.6 When either the primary or secondary filter shows shifts >5 percentage points for any of the 12 particle size ranges and the secondary or reserve filter does not, the primary and/or secondary filter shall be replaced with an identical filter or filters, if available, or a new set of identical reference filters shall be obtained 3433. - 5.18.2 Pressure Drop Resistance to Airflow Across Empty Test Section.
+The pressure drop resistance to airflow across the empty test section shall be measured as part of each correlation test performed in accordance with Table 5-2.
+The measured pressure drop resistance to airflow across the empty test section shall be less than 8 Pa (0.03 in. of water); system maintenance shall be performed until the pressure drop resistance to airflow is below 8 Pa (0.03 in. of water).